-Ezra Koenig breaks down his new Netflix anime
+Ezra Koenig breaks down his new animated series for Netflix

-The Vampire Weekend frontman tells us how communists and fashion bloggers inspired his new animated series Neo Yokio – starring Jaden Smith, Tavi Gevinson, Stephen Fry and more
+The Vampire Weekend frontman tells us how communists and fashion bloggers inspired his new cartoon Neo Yokio – starring Jaden Smith, Tavi Gevinson, Stephen Fry and more

 Lately, Ezra Koenig has been very busy.
 He’s been working on Vampire Weekend’s highly-anticipated fourth album, their first since 2013’s Modern Vampires of the City, which he recently said was “close to being done”.
 He’s also been putting together Neo Yokio, an anime (or, more accurately, an homage to anime) series that he created and wrote.